malakMomani/reading-notes/javscriptguide.md

 ## INTRODUCTION

-**JavaScript is a programming language used in browsers to make websites more interactive,interesting, and user-friendly**
+**JavaScript is a programming language used in browsers to make websites more interactive ,interesting, and user-friendly**

-### How JavaScript makes web pages more intersctive ?
+### How JavaScript makes web pages more interactive ?
 **1. Access your web page Content by selecting an element** **2.
 Modify the content like adding or removing elements** **3.
 Program rules which allows the browser to access or change content**